Pro-AV Business Index

 1AVIXA®, the Audiovisual and Integrated Experience Association, has published the monthly Pro AV Business Index since September 2016, gauging sales and employment indicators for the pro AV industry.
 The index is calculated from a monthly survey that tracks trends.
 Two diffusion indexes are created using the survey: the AV Sales Index (AVI-S) and AV Employment Index (AVI-E).
 The diffusion indexes are calculated based on the positive response frequency from those who indicated their business had a 5% or more increase in billings/sales from the prior month plus half of the neutral response.
 An index of 50 indicates firms saw no increase or decline in business activity; more than 50 indicates an increase, while less than 50 indicates a decrease.

-AV Integrator, North America
+AV Provider, North America

-AV Integrator, North America
+AV Integrator, Latin America

 Methodology

-The survey behind the AVIXA Pro AV Business Index was fielded to 2,000 members of the AVIXA Insights Community between April 28, 2025 and May 5, 2025.
-A total of 295 AV professionals completed the survey.
+The survey behind the AVIXA Pro AV Business Index was fielded to 2,000 members of the AVIXA Insights Community between November 26, 2025 and December 4, 2025.
+A total of 289 AV professionals completed the survey.
 Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their company’s business conditions were factored in index calculations.
 The AV Sales and AV Employment Indexes are computed as diffusion indexes.
 The monthly score is calculated as the percentage of firms reporting a significant increase plus half the percentage of firms reporting no change.
 Comparisons are always made to the previous month.
 Diffusion indexes, typically centered at a score of 50, are used frequently to measure change in economic activity.
 If an equal share of firms reports an increase as reports a decrease, the score for that month will be 50.
 A score higher than 50 indicates that firms, in the aggregate, are reporting an increase in activity that month compared to the previous month.
 In contrast, a score lower than 50 is a decrease in activity.

 About the AVIXA Insights Community